snowsharkt/be_autoeva/README.md

     - `docker compose -f docker-compose.prod.yml up -d`

 ## Data Import
-The application comes with pre-defined car brands, models, and versions data that can be loaded using rake tasks:
+The application comes with pre-defined car brands, models, and versions data that can be loaded using rake tasks.
+To import all data, run `rails db:seed`

-- Import brands only: `rails import:brands`
-- Import models only: `rails import:models`
-- Import versions only: `rails import:versions`
-- - Import versions only: `rails import:car_info`
-- Import all data (in correct order): `rails import:all`

 These tasks can be run after database setup to populate initial vehicle data.